AashitaK/ML-Workshops/README.md

 ### Topics covered in the guided sessions and hands-on exercises:
 Session 1: Data exploration and feature engineering using pandas - 1
-- Pandas dataframes as the central data structure for datasets
+- Pandas dataframes as the data structure for datasets
 - Converting csv files to dataframes
 - Slicing and indexing dataframes using conditionals as well as iloc and loc methods.
 - Statistical summary and exploration of dataframes